Studying for a PhD with the EPSRC CDT in Aerosol Science:

 20. Where do I live in the first year?

-All of the training in the first two teaching blocks (early September to end of April) will be hosted at the CDT hub at the University of Bristol.
+All of the training in the first two teaching blocks (early September to end of April) will be hosted in-person at the CDT hub at the University of Bristol.
 During this time, you will have the opportunity if you wish to live in postgraduate accommodation at the University of Bristol paying only for the period you are in residence (not the full academic year).
-After this (late April or early May), you will choose a TBS project in a location of your choice.
+After this (late April or early May), you will start a 3-month Thematic Broadening Sabbatical (TBS) project in a location of your choice.
 This means you can stay in Bristol or move to your home institution, finding accommodation for the rest of your PhD study.

 21. What training do I complete in the first year?